 - Surgery — an operation to remove the cancer

 - Radiation therapy — using radiation to kill cancer cells

 - Chemotherapy — using drugs to kill cancer cells

 - Endocrine therapy — using hormone-blocking therapy to stop the cells from growing

 - Targeted therapy — using drugs targeting a unique marker on the breast cancer cells

 - Breast cancer clinical trials — using research studies to find new treatments

 Patients with stage IIIB or IIIC inflammatory breast cancer are generally treated with chemotherapy to reduce the tumor.
 In some cases, treatment may include targeted therapy or hormone therapy.
 Surgery is then performed to remove the breast and nearby lymph nodes, followed by radiation therapy and possibly additional chemotherapy.
-If cancer has advanced to stage IV, treatment may include a combination of chemotherapy, targeted therapy and hormonal therapy.
+If cancer has advanced to stage IV (when cancer has spread to other parts of the body, called metastatic breast cancer), treatment may include a combination of chemotherapy, targeted therapy and hormonal therapy.

-Scripps MD Anderson develops personalized breast cancer treatment plans from a full array of proven, evidence-based procedures and therapies.
+Scripps develops personalized cancer treatment plans from a full array of proven, evidence-based procedures and therapies.

-Scripps MD Anderson’s multidisciplinary teams of experienced cancer specialists, nurses and other health professionals customize every patient’s breast cancer treatment plan to reflect not only her medical needs, but her personal and lifestyle needs as well.
+Scripps Cancer Center's multidisciplinary teams of experienced cancer specialists, nurses and other health professionals customize every patient’s breast cancer treatment plan to reflect not only her medical needs, but her personal and lifestyle needs as well.
 Additionally, our specially trained nurse navigators coordinate complex cases to provide support and guide patients through their treatment with expertise and compassion.